If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 Features of The SmokePro SE

-- Temperature Control: The built-in temperature control unit of the Smoke Pro is really great, it’s super easy to use and has a simple ‘low’ or ‘high’ setting.
+- Temperature Control: I like the built-in temperature control unit of the Smoke Pro.
+It’s super easy to use and has a simple ‘low’ or ‘high’ setting.
 All you need to worry about is setting the temperature and the smoker will maintain the heat for the duration of the cook.
-The temperature gauge on the outside is another great feature, this allows you to keep an eye on your temperature without lifting the lid and letting the heat and smoke escape, leaving you with a better cooked and flavored result.

 - Automatic Auger: This bad boy will feed the exact amount of pellets for the duration of your cook, trust me, you won’t need to check how the fire is going at all.
-Just load up the decently sized hopper and you are good to go for hours.
-The adjustable smokestack is also great for when you have a gathering and you need to get the smoke out and above the crowd.
-No more unhappy guests with smoke stained clothes.
+I just loaded up the decently sized hopper and you was good to go for hours.

-- Temperature Range: The Smoke Pro has an outstanding temperature range from 60 degrees Fahrenheit up to 500 degrees Fahrenheit.
+- Temperature Range: I found that the he Smoke Pro has an outstanding temperature range from 60 degrees Fahrenheit up to 500 degrees Fahrenheit.
 This is a perfect temperature range for everything from slow pellet grill brisket to getting a good sear on your favorite steak.
-Its ability to maintain a consistent temperature is second to none, which is one of the major contributing factors to why it is in such high demand right now.
-It also has a dedicated area so you are able to grill your meat or veggies.

 - Bottom Storage Rack: At the bottom of the grill you will find a handy storage rack.
 This comes in handy for storing cooking tools, covers, unused pans/racks or beer.